 Yet, before they made their way out of the Great Hall to start their weekly study session in the Library, Marianne couldn’t help but throw a glance over her shoulder at the Slytherin table.
-Several Seventh Years, including Severus Snape, Gruntilda Avery, Thorfinn Rowle, and Rabastan Lestrange, remained at the end closest to the door and were huddled over something in front of them.
+Several Seventh Years - including Severus Snape, Gruntilda Avery, Thorfinn Rowle, and Rabastan Lestrange - remained at the end closest to the door and were huddled over something in front of them.
 Their whispers were barely audible but their faces were sinister and menacing.

 The Ravenclaw didn’t want to know what they were planning but immediately felt hard, rigid, and defensive.
 She knew the tides were turning and the last thing Marianne wanted was for her family to be thrust into the conflict.
 Lord Voldemort’s hateful rhetoric forced many rich pureblood families to choose sides but thankfully her mother and father remained neutral.

-Yet, as she caught Rabastan Lestrange’s intense stare from across the room, she couldn’t help but ask herself one question – how long could they stay out of the line of fire?
+Yet, as she caught Rabastan's intense stare from across the room, she couldn’t help but ask herself one question – how long could they stay out of the line of fire?
 It was no secret that the youngest Lestrange was looking for a wife after the untimely demise of Helga Nott and Marianne physically shuddered when his stare didn’t waver as he licked his lips suggestively.
 She was not blind.
 She perceived his discrete advances loud and clear.
-He was slowly hunting her because she was a pureblood with several important ties; her father came from the illustrious English Carter family and his father and her mother gave her connections to the renowned, selective salons of Paris.
+He was slowly hunting her because she was a pureblood with several important ties; her father came from the illustrious English Carter family and his father and her mother gave her connections to the renowned, selective circles of Paris.

-In the eyes of the Lestrange family, she was a better candidate than Rodolphus Lestrange’s new wife, Bellatrix Black.
+In the eyes of the Lestrange family, she was a better candidate than Rodolphus Lestrange’s new wife, Bellatrix.
 Marianne had always suspected that Rabastan was secretly in love with the famously nasty and brutal Slytherin alumna, which is why he probably set his sights on someone like her.
 If he could marry a Minot, then he would be the champion of the family instead of his older brother.